hindsightsoftware/atlassian-connect-play/README.md

 in the context of the current request.
 * default timeout.
 You never know what might be going on the network, never make an HTTP request without a timeout.
 * user identification.
 The request is going to be made as the current user in the HTTP request context.
-* OAuth signing.
-Your request will be automatically signed, given the key pair you have defined (or we have defined for you in dev mode).
+* JWT signing.
+Your request will be automatically signed with the shared secret that was stored in the database when your addon was installed on the host.

 #### Using the product REST API